nomatteus/to-transit/README.md

 ### Troubleshooting

-- **Permission errors:** Ensure Docker can access the project directory
 - **SSL issues:** Re-run `./setup-dev.sh` to regenerate certificates
 - **Port conflicts:** Modify ports in `docker-compose.yml` if 80/443 are in use